All sessions held in Metro Toronto Convention Centre 715, unless otherwise indicated.

-Information allows businesses to make informed decisions.
+Part 1: Information allows businesses to make informed decisions.
 There are a number of sources available to venue managers to assist in decision-making, evaluation of day-to-day operations, long-term planning, and negotiations, amongst others.
 This session will highlight IAVM’s Venue Data Source including completed research and findings, as well as current applied academic research being conducted by faculty.

 Public assembly venues on college campuses serve a dual role as event venue and classroom.
 Student staff working in university venues are afforded the opportunity to learn venue management skills that can be applied regardless of eventual career path.
 As such, venue managers have an inherent responsibility to tie educational outcomes into their management strategy.
 This panel discussion will explore how to implement an effective atmosphere that emphasizes the importance of transferring job skills to career goals for student employees while also building venue environments that improve the guest experience and drive return client business.